clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring.md

 {:title "Library Development and Distribution"
- :layout :page :sidebar-omit? true :page-index 103100}
+ :layout :page :page-index 3500}

-> Work In Progress: convert to Clojure CLI!

-This short guide covers how to create your own typical pure Clojure library and distribute it to the community via Clojars, as well as making it available in source form on a public repository such as [GitHub](https://github.com).
+This guide covers how to create your own typical pure Clojure library and distribute it to the community via Clojars, as well as making it available in source form on a public repository such as [GitHub](https://github.com).